 Foods to Help Improve Your Mood

-High protein foods that contain vitamin B6, riboflavin and iron generally contain large amounts of tryptophan.
+High protein foods as well as some gundry md supplements that contain vitamin B6, riboflavin and iron generally improve your mood as well as your energy and concentration levels.
+High-protein foods have the additional benefit in that they contain large amounts of tryptophan.
 Unfortunately, eating foods rich in tryptophan alone may not have an effect on the mood because the tryptophan must compete with other amino acids.
 In order to help the body better absorb tryptophan, the body needs carbohydrates.
 Carbohydrates help the body to release insulin, which improves amino acid absorption in the body.
 By mixing tryptophan-rich foods with carbs, you may be able to boost your serotonin levels naturally.
 Let’s take a look at some foods that contain tryptophan and how you can combine these foods with carbohydrates to improve your serotonin levels.

 Eggs have gotten a bad rap over the years; however, they offer a number of benefits and should not be overlooked.
 Eggs are the most complete protein source.
 According to recent research, eggs can increase tryptophan in the blood plasma.
 Don’t single out eggs for only breakfast because there are many wonderful dinner recipes that can be enjoyed, such as a frittata.
 Finally, you may be tempted to throw out the egg yolks; however, the yolks are rich in tryptophan.